-Compiled by Claire Dean, Preventive Conservation student, Northumbria University & placement student at Tullie House Museum and Art Gallery, Carlisle.
+Compiled by Claire Dean, Project Curator, Tullie House Museum & Art Gallery.

 Welcome to the January edition of NatSCA Digital Digest.

-A monthly blog series featuring the latest on where to go, what to see and do in the natural history sector including jobs, exhibitions, conferences and training opportunities.
-We are really keen to hear more about what you are getting up to, exhibition launches, virtual conferences, training opportunities, webinars, and new and interesting online content.
-If you have any top tips and recommendations for our next Digest please drop an email to firstname.lastname@example.org.
+A monthly blog series featuring the latest on where to go, what to see and do in the natural history sector including jobs, exhibitions, conferences, and training opportunities.
+We are keen to hear from you if you have any top tips and recommendations for our next Digest, please drop an email to firstname.lastname@example.org.

 Where to Visit